input-output-hk/Alonzo-testnet/Alonzo-tutorials/Plutus_transactions_tutorial.md

 To unlock funds from a script, we need the redeemer.
-Let’s remember that this script will always succeed regardless of the value of the redeemer.
+Let’s remember that this script will always succeed regardless of the value of the redeemer, so long as we provide the correct datum.
 So we can use any value as a redeemer.
-We also need an input as collateral, this is used in case the transaction fails so the fees are completely covered.
+We also need an input as collateral : it covers the fees if the transaction fails.
 Then, we need a UTXO with enough funds.
 We are going to create a simple transaction using the `payment2.addr` account as an example.